Two windings transformer

 Two windings transformers can also have current limits defined for each end.

-Two windings transformer are modelled with the following equivalent model:
+Two windings transformer are modeled with the following equivalent model:

 With the series impedance and the shunt admittance and the voltage ratio and the angle difference and potentially parameters from the current step of a ratio tap changer and/or a phase tap changer, we have: